vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ## How can I move agreements between merchants and sale units?

+**Please note:** We are working out the details for this process, please contact us if you need help with this.

 Merchants sometimes need to move customer agreements from one merchant to another, or from one sale unit to another.